Best Exhausts for Harley Davidson’s V ROD Motorcycles

 Bassani 4” Slip-On Mufflers For Harley V-Rod Muscle

-If you don’t want to spend a ton of cash on your next V-Rod exhaust, the 4” slip-ons from Bassani make for a cheap upgrade.
-You get a louder, more aggressive exhaust note and a fantastic design that blows the stock exhausts out of the water.
+If you’re like me and don’t want to break the bank on your next V-Rod exhaust, let me tell you about the 4″ slip-ons from Bassani.
+I gave them a try, and they were a cheap but worthy upgrade.
+They brought a louder, more aggressive exhaust note to my V-Rod and a fantastic design that made the stock exhausts seem dull.

-These pipes sport a larger, rounded design that looks pretty mean.
-It fits in well with the V-Rod, and we think most riders will appreciate the black end caps with contrasting flutes, which add a bit of flair to the design.
+What caught my eye was the larger, rounded design that looked mean and fitting for my V-Rod.
+I think most riders, like me, will appreciate the black end caps with contrasting flutes, which added a dash of flair to the design.

-Personally, our favorite feature of these slip-on exhausts for the V-Rod was their deep and thumpy exhaust note.
-The pipes really wake up the engine and generate a more imposing sound that transforms the V-Rod from cruiser to bruiser!
+But what really made me fall in love with these slip-on exhausts was their deep and thumpy exhaust note.
+After installation, the pipes woke up my engine and generated a more imposing sound, transforming my V-Rod from a cruiser to a bruiser!

-These pipes have a lot more character than the stock exhausts.
-We loved the crackly pops and bangs these slip-ons produce every time you let off the throttle.
-This can be tuned out if you don’t like it, but we chose to leave them in.
+These pipes have way more character than the stock exhausts, and I absolutely loved the crackly pops and bangs they produced every time I let off the throttle.
+Sure, you can tune this out, but I chose to leave them in.

-Lastly, you get full coverage heat shields, and all of the necessary mounting equipment is provided in the box.
-The instructions are clear, concise, and easy to follow.
-All said and done, it won’t take you more than 20 minutes to have these exhausts ready to go.
+The cherry on top?
+The full coverage heat shields and all necessary mounting equipment came right in the box.
+The instructions were clear, concise, and easy to follow.
+Believe me, it took me no more than 20 minutes to get these exhausts ready to go.
+If you’re on a budget, I’d highly recommend giving them a try!

 Pros